jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_2_data_stores.md

     - It can be used to transmit data over local area networks (LANs), wide area networks (WANs), or the Internet and can enable location-independent data storage and retrieval.
 - ![Scenario for Volume Gateway Cached Mode](images/volume_gateway_cached_mode_scenario.png)*Scenario for Volume Gateway Cached Mode*
 - Has a feature named:  "bandwidth throttling"
+- All gateway-cached volume data and snapshot data is stored in Amazon S3 encrypted at rest using server-side encryption (SSE) and it cannot be visible or accessed with S3 API or any other tools.
+- You can take point-in-time snapshots of gateway volumes that are made available in the form of Amazon EBS snapshots.

 ## Amazon Workdocs
 - Amazon's version of dropbox or google drive